 What are the alternatives?
 The best one is high-capacity energy storage (which can convert a variable resource like wind into a dispatchable one like nuclear).
 But the technology to have such storage on the scale and flexibility necessary is just not there yet, and while it's more than an eye-twinkle, it's also not particularly close at hand.
 After that, we could simply engage in massive, massive overbuilding of wind and solar.
 But even then we'd need to also basically globalize our transmission network (and massively upgrade that too), so that we could be confident that the wind is blowing/sun is shining somewhere.

-Roberts indicates that there is a debate between those who think we can go 100% renewable (no nuclear, no CCS) versus those who want the latter on the table.
+Roberts indicates that there is a debate between those who think we can go 100% renewable (no nuclear, no CCS) versus those who want those options on the table.
 Count me decisively in the latter camp.
 It might theoretically be possible to design a grid system available today that is zero-emission and entirely renewable.
 But the political, economic, and technological obstacles to putting it together are more than formidable, they are towering.
 Nuclear power is a technology we have now, that checks all of the key decarbonization boxes.